Louisville's 2019 Veterans Day Parade to close key roads downtown

 LOUISVILLE, Ky.
 (WDRB) -- Heads up, drivers: A number of roads throughout downtown Louisville will be closed Monday for the 2019 Veterans Day Parade.

-The parade begins at 11 a.m.
-Monday, Nov.
-11, but the road closures, which are listed below, will run from 8 a.m. to 2 p.m.
+The road closures, which are listed below, will remain in effect from 8 a.m. to 2 p.m.

 Road closures for 2019 Veterans Day Parade, according to the Louisville Downtown Partnership: